ryanjustindejesus/manage-files-with-Linux-commands/README.md

 I moved the 'Q3patches.txt' file from the 'notes' directory to the 'reports' directory.
 <br /> <br />
 (1) First, I used the command "cd /home/analyst/notes" to navigate to the /home/analyst/notes directory. <br/> <br/>
-(2) Then, I used the command "mv Q3patches.txt /home/analyst/reports/" to move the Q3patches.txt file from the /home/analyst/notes directory to the /home/analyst/reports directory. <br/> <br/>
+(2) Next, I used the command "mv Q3patches.txt /home/analyst/reports/" to move the Q3patches.txt file from the /home/analyst/notes directory to the /home/analyst/reports directory. <br/> <br/>
 (3) Finally, I used the command "ls /home/analyst/reports" to list the contents of the /home/analyst/reports directory to confirm that I have moved the file successfully.
 <br/> <br/> <p align="center">
 <img src="https://imgur.com/AJFmDll.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>